IceTheCoder/Passwordsy/README.md

 Blog: https://icethedev2.github.io/

 ## Getting started
 To use Passwordsy, you must get the program itself on your machine.
-To do this, you have 3 choices: clone it through Git, open it with GitHub desktop, or download it as a ZIP.
+To do this, you have 3 choices: clone it through Git, open it with GitHub Desktop, or download it as a ZIP.
 The following tutorial describes installing Passwordsy by cloning the repository with Git.

 ### Prerequisites
-- Git from git-scm.ro
+- Git from git-scm.com
 - Python from python.org (make sure to tick 'Add Python to PATH')
 - The following modules: PIL, Clipboard, Pynput.
 They are found in the requirements.txt file.